akpysec/Firewall_RuleBase_Audit/README.md

 ## Description

-I designed Rule Base Audit to provide a security-oriented view of the IPv4 Rule Base from different vendors and Firewall types (Tufin, FortiGate - Tested) future Development will support Palo-Alto, Checkpoint & More).
+I designed Rule Base Audit to provide a security-oriented view of the IPv4 Rule Base from different vendors and Firewall types (Tufin, FortiGate - Tested) future Development will support Palo-Alto, Checkpoint & More.
 Once consultant exported IPV4 policy in .csv or .txt format, all auditing checks may be performed offline.

 ### Types of Checks Supported